We've moved. Please contact for details

 What are category 0 sunglasses?

 Category 0 lenses have little to no tint which barely reduces the darkness of the lens.
-With as little as 5% of the light being absorbed, category 0 lenses are vaguely tinted and are used for prescription spectacles.
+With as much as 90% of the light being transmitted, category 0 lenses are vaguely tinted and are used for prescription spectacles.

 What are category 1 sunglasses?